15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 12. PAY A VISIT TO TINY LOKRUM ISLAND

-With a journey time of only 10-minutes visiting the island is really flexible and as it’s tiny, you only need a couple of hours to see it all – and that’s including stopping for lunch or going for a swim on the rocky shoreline, there are some nude spots, so don’t walk too far!
+With regular shuttles and a ten-minute journey, visiting the island is really flexible and as it’s tiny, you only need a couple of hours to see it all – and that’s including stopping for lunch or going for a swim on the rocky shoreline, but there are some nude spots, so don’t stray too far!

-You’ll also find a cactus garden to wander, roaming peacocks and a lovely, tranquil terrace at the restaurant Eden Garden, next to the Benedictine Monastery, to sip a glass of wine, which was probably my favourite part!
+You’ll also find a cactus garden to wander, roaming peacocks and an oasis-like terrace at the restaurant Eden Garden, next to the Benedictine Monastery, to sip a glass of wine, which was probably my favourite part!

 13. WALK TO LOVRIJENAC FORTRESS VIEWPOINT

-Fort Lovrijenac is one of the main and iconic landmarks just outside of the Dubrovnik old town walls and it’s another famous Game of Thrones location and stunning viewpoint!
+Fort Lovrijenac is one of the main historic landmarks just outside of the Dubrovnik old town walls and it’s another famous Game of Thrones location and stunning viewpoint, which is normally combined with walking along the walls as the ticket includes both places!

-I know there seems to be many viewpoints, but with this one there’s a Fortress and another perspective, for a start it sits on a huge rock at the end of Pile Gate towards the West Harbour and offers sweeping views of the city’s sloping walls (see below).
+I know there seems to be many viewpoints, but you do get to see the Fortress ruin up close and enjoy a leisurely uphill walk as it sits on a huge rock at the end of Pile Gate towards the West Harbour and offers sweeping views of the city’s sloping walls.

-If you walk along the coastline, you’ll see another area of Dubrovnik with seafront restaurants, pastel houses and rocky beaches and bonus – if you have booked the Game of Thrones tour, the entry fee is included – and you’ll learn a bit more about the location!
+You’ll also see Pile suburb with its seafront restaurants, pastel houses and rocky beaches and bonus – if you have booked the Game of Thrones tour, you’ll learn a bit more about the filming location!

 A panoramic view of Dubrovnik Old Town with Lovrijenac Fortress perched on the cliffs above the turquoise Adriatic Sea.